EsraaShaabanElsayed/movies-website-frontend/README.md

 ## Deployment Process

-The deployment process leverages Jenkins for automating the build and deployment of the React application:
+The deployment process leverages Jenkins to automate the build and deployment of the React application:

 1. **Configure Jenkins**: A Jenkins job is configured with the necessary credentials and environment settings to access the virtual machine.
 2. **Build and Deploy**: The Jenkins pipeline automatically builds the React app and deploys it to the virtual machine where Nginx is configured to serve it.